louking/contracts/docs/contract-admin-reference.rst

 to you, depending on your privilege setting.

-.. _client-management:
+.. _clients-view:

-Client Management
+Clients View
 -------------------

-A :term:`client` can either be an :term:`event` race director or a :term:`signature race` sponsor.
+A :term:`client` can either be a :term`contract race` race director or a :term:`signature race` sponsor.

 .. _create-client-view: